avinashi10/game-lobby-system/README.md

 - **Note on Testing `join` and `leave` Routes**:
   - When using Postman to test the `join` and `leave` lobby routes, note that these endpoints expect a `socketId` in the request body, which is typically obtained from an active WebSocket connection in the frontend application.
 As Postman doesn't maintain WebSocket connections, directly testing these endpoints with accurate `socketId` values might not be feasible.
 For comprehensive testing of these functionalities, consider using the frontend interface which has active WebSocket connections.

-## Setup Instructions

-1. **Clone the Repository**: Get the code on your local machine.
-2. **Install Dependencies**: Run `npm install` in both the project root (for backend) and the client directory (for frontend).
-3. **Start the Server & Client**: Run `npm start` in the project root to launch the app.
-4. **Open Browser**: Navigate to the indicated local host port in your browser.

 ## Conclusion

-This Multiplayer Game Lobby System demonstrates a real-time, interactive environment for managing game lobbies, utilizing WebSockets for instant communication between clients and the server.
+This system demonstrates a real-time, interactive environment for managing game lobbies and using WebSockets for instant communication between clients and the server.
 By leveraging React and Node.js, along with an MVC backend architecture, the system offers a robust platform for multiplayer game lobby management.